-11. How many acres/linear feet are treated in your state by installed BMPs per 319 Grant Reporting and Tracking System (GRTS)?
-[EPA will provide this information]
+12. Please provide the number of 319/Nonpoint Source projects, number and type of BMPs, and first year load reduction estimates per 319 Grant Reporting and Tracking System (GRTS)?
+[EPA will provide this information, please review]

-12. Please provide the estimated pounds of TP and/or TN/TIN load reduced from 319 projects in your state in the last calendar year.
-[EPA will provide this information]
+13. Please provide the estimated pounds of TP and/or TN/TIN load reduced from 319 projects in your state in the last calendar year.
+[EPA will provide this information, please review]